thriveth/Haro11Cos/Paper/Paper.md

 phases is found at around $v \approx -50$ km s⁻¹, where also a component is found in [Rivera-Thorsen et al., submitted].
 The outflow velocity
 $v_{\text{int}}$ is at 149 ± 7 km s⁻¹, fully consistent with the findings of
 @Heckman2015 and @Alexandroff2015.
 Interestingly, @Sandberg2013 found from the
-neutral Sodium resonance absorption doublet $\lambda \lambda 5889.95,5895.92$ (NaD) an overall, weak *redshift* of $v = 32$ km s⁻¹, strongly at odds with the blueshift of $v = 149$ km s⁻¹ found in this work.
-We note that Na \textsc{i} has a very low ionization potential of only $\sim 5$ eV, meaning that these atoms may well only be present in fractions of the gas traced by Si \textsc{ii}.
-This is in agreement with the finding of @Sandberg2013 that NaD, despite being a strong transition, shows absorption of only $\sim 95\%$ of continuum level.
-They also find that NaD is mostly found in small, optically thick clouds, further supporting this interpretation.
+neutral Sodium resonance absorption doublet $\lambda \lambda 5889.95,5895.92$ (NaD) an overall, weak *redshift* of $v = 32$ km s⁻¹.
+From e.g. fig.
+[#fig:HisLisLya], it is evident that while neutral gas *is* present at these velocities, the velocity is at odds with the integrated velocity of $v = -149$ km s⁻¹ found in this work.
+We note that Na \textsc{i} has a very low ionization potential of only $\sim 5$ eV, meaning that these atoms may well only be present in the densest and/or dustiest regions, in which Sodium is shielded from ionization.
+This is in agreement with the finding of @Sandberg2013 that NaD, despite being a strong transition, shows absorption of only $\sim 95\%$ of continuum level and is mostly found in small, optically thick clouds.
+This suggests that the NaD is tracing only the densest and/or dustiest regions which are more slowly accelerated by star formation feedback than the surrounding, more dilute medium.
+In fig. [#fig:apert], dusty regions in the aperture are apparent E and W of knot C, and in the better resolution of fig. 1 in
+@Adamo2010, these regions seem like they might be connected by a narrow dust lane partially covering the background source.
+We speculate that the NaD absorption of @Sandberg2013 might be associated with this.

-Also the absorption feature in the Lyman $\alpha$ profile in the upper panel seems to morphologically follow the shape of the metal lines, indicating that radiative transfer effects are modest, indicative of a fairly low column density of HI.
-We find a Lyman $\alpha$ peak velocity of $v_{\rm peak}^{\mathrm{Ly}\alpha} = 158 \pm 1$ km s⁻¹ w.r.t the H$\alpha$-derived systemic velocity found by @Sandberg2013.
-This velocity, as it is also discussed in @Verhamme2015, is just consistent with their theoretical predictions for a density-bounded, low-column density system, albeit on the upper limit of their allowed range.
+Also the absorption feature in the Lyman $\alpha$ profile in the upper panel seems to morphologically follow the shape of the metal lines, indicating that radiative transfer effects are modest, indicative of a fairly low column density of HI around line center.
+We find a Lyman $\alpha$ peak velocity of
+$v_{\rm peak}^{\mathrm{Ly}\alpha} = 158 \pm 1$ km s⁻¹ w.r.t the systemic
+velocity found by @Sandberg2013, derived from nebular emission lines in the region around knot C. This velocity, as it is also discussed in @Verhamme2015, is just consistent with their theoretical predictions for a density-bounded, low-column density system, albeit on the upper limit of their allowed range.

 ### Metal and \ion{H}{1} column density